-Why You Need A POS System
+Why You Need a POS System in a Restaurant

-Why it’s good for a restaurant
+Why POS Good for a Restaurant

 The high volume of cash and credit cards that pass through a restaurant each day make a POS system a necessity.
 Not only does a POS system track every penny of your sales, many POS programs also act as credit card processors.
 This makes swiping credit cards more secure for both the customer and the business.
 Servers are accountable for all their sales, and it is impossible to alter checks in the computer unless you have the password.
 This helps cut down on employee theft.

 One benefit of a POS system is that it simplifies communications between the kitchen and the wait staff.
 Orders go through the computer, directly to the kitchen printer.
 Another benefit of a restaurant POS program is that it can track everything from food usage to the most popular menu items.
 Because the POS system acts as a time clock, it can also help prepare payroll.
 This can save you a lot of money in your bookkeeping department.
 Along with the daily operations of running a restaurant, a POS system can organize profit and loss statement and sales tax.